Pavithra090/PROJECTS/NADHISUVAI  AUTOMATED MUSIC GENERATION/OUTPUT SCREENSHOTS/README.md

-🎵 NADHISUVAI: Automated Music Generation Using Neural Networks NADHISUVAI is an AI-powered music generation system that composes melodically coherent and aesthetically pleasing music using deep learning techniques.
+#NADHISUVAI: Automated Music Generation Using Neural Networks

+NADHISUVAI is an AI-powered music generation system that composes melodically coherent and aesthetically pleasing music using deep learning techniques.
 Built as part of our coursework in Mobile Application Development and Machine Learning & Deep Learning Applications, the project focuses on integrating melody and rhythm to create music across multiple genres.

 🧠 Overview

 This project leverages:

 🎶 MIDI Dataset processing